Skip to content

 Curtin Medical Centre

-The medical centre on the Curtin Perth Campus provides supportive medical services and advice for LGBTIQ+ students.
+The medical centre in Building 109 on the Bentley Campus provides supportive medical services and advice for LGBTQIA+ students.

 Visit website